byu-oit/github-action-teams/README.md

 This GitHub action can be part of existing GitHub action pipelines.
 This action is meant to mirror [github-action-slack](https://github.com/byu-oit/github-action-slack)

 # Usage
 Checkout the "usage.yml" file to see exactly how you would use this action.
+In general, it looks like

+      - name: msg_v2
+        id: example_flow
+        uses: byu-oit/github-action-teams@v2
+        with:
+          MS_TEAMS_WEBHOOK_URL: ${{ secrets.MS_TEAMS_WEBHOOK_URL }}

 Create an incoming webhook in teams, following [these instructions](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook#create-incoming-webhook-1), be sure to save the URL.
 Create a GitHub secret `MS_TEAMS_WEBHOOK_URL` and set the value to the URL of your new incoming webhook.